-Private entrance, living/sleeping area, bath, and kitchenette.
+Private entrance, fully furnished small living/sleeping area, bath, and kitchen.
 There is no separate bedroom.
-Twin bed w/heated mattress pad, feather comforter, plump pillows, quality linens, 2 desks/chairs, WIFI, flat screen tv with DVD slot and ROKU box for streaming, DVD movie library, upholstered reading chair, pop-up dining table, closet, shelves, cabinets.
+Twin bed w/heated mattress pad, feather comforter, plump pillows, quality linens, 2 desks and chairs, WIFI, flat screen tv with DVD slot and ROKU box for streaming, DVD movie library, upholstered reading chair, pop-up dining table, closet, shelves, cabinets.
 Ceramic tile floor with radiant heat and a/c.
-Shared laundry, off street parking.
-Basic toiletries and kitchen supplies are provided, including coffee and tea.
+Utilities included.
+Shared laundry.
+Free off street parking.
+Basic toiletries and kitchen supplies are provided, including coffee, tea and healthy breakfast for first day or two of visit.
 20 acres of rolling hills and private woodlands back to a 500ac lake and 2000ac regional park.
-Convenient, fuss-free move-in/out.
+Studio is accessed from kitchen garden down several steps, through door to foyer and adjacent laundry, to key-lock entry door.
+In the photo, there is a window at the head of the single brass bed.
+The bottom of that window is at ground level.
+The studio is very popular with guests who travel light, who value privacy and independence, who enjoy a casual country lifestyle, and fuss-free move-in/move-out.

-Guests are welcome to participate in host family activities including occasional bonfires, movies projected on the farmhouse wall, seasonal deer hunting (license required), gardening, cook outs and covered dish picnics, and construction projects.
-We have hosted guests from 14 countries.
-Marilyn is fluent in the French language, and enjoys providing concierge services for the myriad of historic, cultural and recreational sites in the Mid-Atlantic region.
+Guests are welcome to participate in host family activities including occasional bonfires, movies projected on the farmhouse wall, care of chickens and calves, seasonal deer hunting (license required), gardening, cook outs, covered dish picnics, and any current construction project.!As longtime residents of Boyds, your hosts enjoy sharing information about nearby historic, cultural and recreational sites and activities.

 Interazione con gli ospiti